rapp-project/rapp-api/python/README.md

 The RAPP Platform uses token-based authentication mechanisms to authenticate user's use it's resources.
 User's receive a token on registration to the RAPP Platform.

+[Here](https://github.com/rapp-project/rapp-platform/wiki/Create-a-new-RAPP-user) you can find more information on how to create/register a new RAPP user.

 Tokens are stored under:

 ```shell